 What is the amount of time it takes to acquire a new, positive habit?
 Research has determined that at around six months of practicing the desired behavior before you can say that you've mastered it.

 What does this mean for you?
-Does it mean that you're forever doomed unless you can spend half a year dedicated towards learning your desired behavior?
+Does it mean that you're forever doomed unless you can spend half a year dedicated to learning your desired behavior?
 Nope!
 This little bit of info is encouraging because it gives you permission to take your time, take baby steps, and experiment while you figure out what works best for you.

 Whatever new behavior you would like to incorporate into your routine and health, make sure to give yourself time and compassion.
 All good things take a bit of patience and persistence.
-Ditch the negative voice in your head, settle in to do some hard work, and welcome the learning process, however long it may be.
+Ditch the negative voice in your head, settle in to do some hard work and welcome the learning process, however long it may be.
 The more authentic your learning experience, the more long-term your behavioral change will last.
 As always, I'm here for questions and comments via DM on Instagram @nomiknowshealth.